Christina Vidal: Music

-When Vidal was in the band Gemstone, she recorded songs with herself as well as bandmate Jade Villalon performing vocals.
+When Vidal was in the band Gemstone, she recorded songs with herself as well as bandmates Jade Villalon and Crystal Celeste Grant performing vocals.
 A few of these tracks would surface many years later on albums consisting of demos, rare tracks, and special songs of Villalon's music project, Sweetbox.

 In 2002, she was briefly signed to MCA Records and in that time she was supposed to release her first single "Tropical" and her solo debut album White in the summer of 2002, but never did.
+She was also presented with the opportunity to be the lead singer for The Pussycat Dolls, however she was uninterested with the groups image.
 That same year she provided guest vocals on the remix of Will Smith's summer hit "Black Suits Comin' (Nod Ya Head)" from the Men in Black II soundtrack.

-She was a part of Lupe Fiasco's 1st & 15th Entertainment.
-She also recorded a track for the work out cd called Byou from Sabrina Bryan of The Cheetah Girls.
+Vidal was a part of Lupe Fiasco's 1st & 15th Entertainment.
+She also recorded a track for the workout CD called Byou from Sabrina Bryan of The Cheetah Girls.
 The song she recorded was "Anything Is Possible".
-She also sang the song "Take Me Away" in the film Freaky Friday.
+She also sang the song "Take Me Away" in the film Freaky Friday, and rerecorded it for Freakier Friday.

+Personal life

+In 2016, Vidal married actor Marcus Mitchell, together they have three children.